koltonostler/braille-generator/README.md

 ## About

-Braille Generator is the product of a challenge I gave myself to build a ReactJS application in only 1 day.
+Braille Generator is the product of a challenge I gave myself to build a ReactJS/TypeScript application in only 1 day.

-I utilized Next.js API Routes to build a dynamic API route to create a customer braille dictionary which the application uses to fetch in order to translate english letters and punctuation into uncontracted braille.
+I utilized Next.js API Routes to build a dynamic API route to create a custom braille dictionary.
+The application will fetch this api in order to translate english letters and punctuation into uncontracted braille.